androclus/gmailieer/README.md

 [notmuch](https://notmuchmail.org/) database.
 The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

+Other mail pullers (offlineimap, isync/mbsync, etc.) are not needed and will not be used.

+If you already have a maildir downloaded, it will not be used.
+You have to start from scratch (download from Gmail again) when using gmailieer.

 ## disclaimer

 Gmailieer will not and can not: